jacobdensford/jacobdensford.com/pages/adventure-planning.md

 - Establish in-between session expectations.
 - Schedule next session.

-## Old School
+<h2 id="osr">Old-School Adventures</h2>

-This style of campaign and adventure planning is specifically for an old school style of game, where the player characters start as simple folk who are easy to kill.
+This style of campaign and adventure planning is specifically for an old-school style of game, where the player characters start as simple folk who are easy to kill.
 There are many ways to plan and run this style of game.
 This one is mine.

 ### Before Session One